aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

     5. FSI_MSPE_folds.csv : Mean Square Prediction Error in 30 folds by the FSI model using the best bandwidth above.

-7) To run the computations for the table 5 in the paper run the codes in the script 'Table5_computation.R'.
-It sources the function 'Frechet_Rsquared.R'.
+7) To run the computations for the table 5 in the paper run the codes in the script 'Table3_computation.R'.
+It sources the function 'frechet_Rsquared.R'.
 The inputs are:

     1. Countries_FSI.csv
     2. X_centerscale.csv